-- 2.4.1 The Council of Governors shall hold an annual meeting of the Council of Governors in every calendar year so that there are no more than fifteen calendar months between one meeting and the next and shall present to that meeting: - 2.4.1.1 A report on the proceedings of its meetings held since the last annual meeting; - 2.4.1.2 A report on the progress since the last annual meeting in developing the membership strategy including the steps taken to ensure that the actual membership is fully representative of the persons who are eligible to be members under the Constitution; - 2.4.1.3 A report on any change to the composition or membership of the Council of Governors which has taken place since the last annual meeting; and - 2.4.1.4 A report containing such comments as it wishes to make regarding the performance of the Trust and the accounts of the Trust for the preceding financial year and the future service development plans of the Trust.
+- 2.4.1 The Council of Governors shall hold an annual meeting of the Council of Governors in every calendar year so that there are no more than fifteen calendar months between one meeting and the next and shall present to that meeting: - 2.4.1.1 A report on the proceedings of its meetings held since the last annual meeting; - 2.4.1.2 A report on the progress since the last annual meeting in developing the membership strategy including the steps taken to ensure that the actual membership is fully representative of the persons who are eligible to be members under the Constitution; - 2.4.1.3 A report on any change to the composition or membership of the Council of Governors which has taken place since the last annual meeting; and

-- 2.5 Setting the Agenda - 2.5.1 The Council of Governors may determine that certain matters shall appear on every Agenda for a meeting and shall be addressed prior to any other business being conducted. - 2.5.2 A Member of the Council of Governors desiring a matter to be included on an Agenda, including a formal proposition for discussion and voting on at a meeting, shall make his request in writing to the Chairman at least 10 Clear Days before the meeting.
+- 2.4.1.4 A report containing such comments as it wishes to make regarding the performance of the Trust and the accounts of the Trust for the preceding financial year and the future service development plans of the Trust. - 2.5 Setting the Agenda - 2.5.1 The Council of Governors may determine that certain matters shall appear on every Agenda for a meeting and shall be addressed prior to any other business being conducted. - 2.5.2 A Member of the Council of Governors desiring a matter to be included on an Agenda, including a formal proposition for discussion and voting on at a meeting, shall make his or her request in writing to the Chair at least 10 Clear Days before the meeting.
 The request should state whether the item of business is proposed to be transacted in the presence of the public and should include appropriate supporting information.
-Requests made less than 10 Clear Days before a meeting may be included on the Agenda at the discretion of the Chairman.
+The Chair shall include on the Agenda any matter contained in a request received at least 10 Clear Days before the meeting.
+Requests made less than 10 Clear Days before a meeting may be included on the Agenda at the discretion of the Chair.